Skip to main content Skip to footer

 Credit: https://helpforhouseholds.campaign.gov.uk/

 Parents won't have to pay any Child Benefit back until they start earning £60,000 a year.
 Anyone earning above £80,000 would no longer be entitled to Child Benefit.
-A consultation will also consider whether to change Child Benefit eligibility to being based on household income, rather than on individual income, by April 2026.
+For a two parent household, this means you could have a household income of almost £120,000 (£59,999 each) and keep all of your Child Benefit.

 Debt relief orders (DROs) are granted by the Insolvency Service in England and Wales and are aimed at people on low incomes with debts of less than £30,000.